Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Materials and Methods

 \subsubsection{Experiments}

-To assess the properties of the augmented repetitions and their impact on classification performance, we conducted a series of experiments.
-The analysis consisted of two main parts:
+We conducted two sets of experiments.
+The first characterizes how augmented repetitions compare to real ones in terms of characteristics and variance, using four training--testing scenarios under 5-fold cross-validation.
+The second measures how combining real and augmented data affects generalization to unseen subjects, using two scenarios under leave-one-subject-out cross-validation (LOSOCV).

-First, we investigated how the augmented repetitions compare to real repetitions in terms of their characteristics and variance.
-To address this, we defined three experimental scenarios:
+Across all scenarios that include augmented data, two augmented examples were added for each real example in both the training and validation sets, giving a 1:2 ratio of real to augmented samples.
+These examples were drawn uniformly across classes and subjects, and each was generated exclusively from the real examples of its own training partition, preventing information leakage between splits.

-\begin{itemize} \item Training on real data, testing on real data (TRTR): This scenario served as a baseline to establish performance benchmarks. \item Training on augmented data, testing on real data (TATR): This scenario assessed the extent to which augmented data could capture the variance of real-world data. \item Training on real data, testing on augmented Data (TRTA): Conversely, this setup examined if the variance present in the augmented data was sufficiently represented by real training data. \end{itemize}
+The first set comprises four scenarios, each named for the data used for training and testing:

-To ensure robust and reliable results, the described scenarios were evaluated using a 5-fold cross-validation approach.
-The 5-fold cross-validation was carefully designed to ensure that each subset consistently contained examples from all subjects and a comparable proportion of examples for each class, thereby ensuring representative results.
+\begin{itemize} \item TRTR (train real, test real): baseline for the classification task. \item TRATR (train real and augmented, test real): whether adding augmented samples to the real training set preserves or improves performance on real data. \item TATR (train augmented, test real): how well augmented data alone captures the variance of the real data. \item TRTA (train real, test augmented): whether the variance of the augmented data is already covered by the real training data. \end{itemize}

-In each iteration, four folds of the dataset were used for training, with 80\% of this training set employed for model training and the remaining 20\% for validation.
-The remaining fold was held out and used exclusively for testing.
-To ensure balanced class distributions in training and validation datasets, oversampling was applied where necessary.
-In scenarios involving augmented data, we consistently used 1200 examples for training, and 240 examples each for validation and testing.
-These augmented examples were selected uniformly across all classes and subjects, ensuring a representative dataset composition.
-Importantly, each augmented example was generated exclusively from the real data examples within the respective dataset partition, preventing information leakage between dataset splits.
+These scenarios were evaluated with 5-fold cross-validation, with folds stratified so that each contained examples from all subjects and a comparable proportion of examples per class.
+In each iteration, four folds formed the training set, split 80/20 into training and validation, and the held-out fold was used exclusively for testing.